paulscherrerinstitute/ecmccfg/hugo/content/manual/motion_cfg/homing.md

 - `encoder.status`: touch-probe status word.
 - `encoder.latch.position`: latched touch-probe position.
 - `encoder.latch.control`: start bit in the touch-probe control word where the arm command is written.
-- `encoder.latch.armCmd`: value written to arm the touch probe. `21` means `0b10101`, which enables touch probe 1, selects trigger mode B1, and enables latching on positive edge.
+- `encoder.latch.armCmd`: value written to arm the touch probe. `17` means `0b10001`, which enables touch probe 1 and enables latching on positive edge.
 - `encoder.latch.armBits`: number of bits written from `armCmd`.
 For the EL7062 touch-probe example this is `5`.

 Use homing sequence `11` for low-limit plus index homing and `12` for high-limit plus index homing.